lutierigb/shell-things/oputus-releasenotes.md

 ## 2024May08
 - bug fix: profits calculation now include positions that have been manually closed
 - refactoring: Current DTP level and source are now global variables updated only when there is a change
+- new feature: added spread level input.
+Would only allow buys if spread if below specified level

 ## 2024May02
 - Breaking change: Authorization codes algorithm changed.
 New auth codes will have to be issued.
 Now the same code will work in multiple MT/accounts as long as they are all part of the same account in the broker
 - bug fix: EOD message would report the wrong number of buys when there was a holiday and the broker didn't update the symbol hours

 ## 2024May01-01
-- adding weighthed average input.
+- new feature: adding weighthed average input.
 Default is still simple

 ## 2024May01
 - Remote control is now a thing!
 You can place special orders to control the EA.
 Reads the docs: https://github.com/lutierigb/shell-things/blob/main/oputus-readme.md#remote-control